Soarin-ArkTech/arktech-docs/gmod-guides/serverowners/server-configuration/_index.en.md

 Here are some examples of popular addons that do *not* need to be downloaded by clients;
 - Admin Mods (ULX, XAdmin, SAM, etc.)
 - Tools (Wiremod, Advanced Duplicator, Precision, Stacker, etc.)
-- Miscellanous (Stream Radio, PAC3, etc.)
+- Miscellanous (Stream Radio, PAC3, GDisasters Base Pack, etc.)

 ### Client-Side Addons
 Addons such as materials, models, and vehicles, users must download them in order to not see errors and missing textures.